tduyng/tduyng.github.io/content/blog/dual-package-typescript/index.md

 Based on my experiences, developers often choose to use `.js` for writing both ESM and CJS, picking `.cjs` for CJS and `.mjs` for ESM.
 In other words, if they use `.js` for ESM, they use `.cjs` for CJS, and vice versa.

-Here are some examples of libraries demonstrating how developers handle this:
+Here are some examples of how different libraries handle this:

 - [axios](https://github.com/axios/axios): A tool for making HTTP requests in Node.js and the browser.
 They use `.js` for ESM and `.cjs` for CJS.
 They don’t have a build step because they write code in JS with the `.d.ts_** files included.
 - [helmet](https://github.com/helmetjs/helmet): A tool for securing HTTP headers in Node.js.
 They use [rollup](https://github.com/rollup/rollup) to manage the build process, picking `.cjs` for CJS and `.mjs` for ESM.
 - [zod](https://github.com/colinhacks/zod): A validation library for TypeScript.
 They write code in TypeScript CJS, also using `rollup` to build ESM with `.mjs` extension.
 They use TSC to build CJS with `.js` extension.
 - [cucumber](https://github.com/cucumber/cucumber-js): A tool for writing tests with Gherkin syntax, we used it a lot for integration tests in our projects.
 They write code in TypeScript in CJS and use `.mjs` for ESM.
 They use TSC and have their own rules for building both CJS and ESM.

-Okay, let’s check out the following example to understand everything better.
+Let’s look at the following example to understand this better:

 ```typescript
 // example.ts